vkdg/vkdg/README.md

 # Hi there 👋

 I work full-time at Sinergium.
 In my free time, I study new things, ride a bike and lead a relatively active lifestyle.
+* Head of Development at Sinergium
-* TeamLead Fullstack Developer at Sinergium
+* (ex) TeamLead Fullstack Developer at Sinergium
 * (ex) TeamLead Frontend Developer at G2R Company Ltd (AsiaOptom)
 * (ex) Frontend Developer at Borkover
 * (ex) Frontend Developer at Uralkam